emptynick/breville-barista-touch/Readme.md

 This requires all pins connected to the STM32 to be traced down and documented to be able to write a whole new firmware for the STM32.
 This might take some time as the PCB is a multi layer PCB.

+Anyway, I'm not that skilled with STM chips and its cube IDE.

+### Replacing the PCB

+I think this is the way to go.
+Unfortunately the display is not compatible with Raspberry Pis or other SBCs.
+Adafruit does have a [board](https://www.adafruit.com/product/1590) which should be compatible but it costs 40$ and I'm not sure if it is worth it.
+I decided to go with a 4.3 inch QLED DSI display from [Waveshare](https://www.waveshare.com/4.3inch-dsi-qled.htm) because its costs pretty much the same as the adapter and you can just plug a raspberry to the back of it.
+Also it will be pretty awesome.